knaomi/Fritter-backend/README.md

 **Throws**

 - `403` if the user is not logged in
-- `400` If the like was not created by the author
+- `400` If the like was already created by the author
+- `404` if the freetId is invalid

 #### `DELETE /api/likes/:likeId?` - Delete an existing like